Our board

 Independent Director

-Dr Saranne Cooke is a professional director and chair with experience on a variety of boards across the research and education, health, sport, financial and not-for-profit sectors.
+Dr Saranne Cooke is a professional director and Chair with experience on a variety of boards across research and education, health, sport, financial and not-for-profit sectors.

-Prior to her career as a professional director, Dr Cooke also held a number of senior roles within energy, banking and manufacturing industries.
+Prior to her career as a professional director, Saranne also held a number of senior roles within energy, banking and manufacturing industries.
 She holds a PhD in Board Governance, a Master of Business (Marketing), a Master of Commercial Law and a Bachelor of Commerce.

-Dr Cooke is a Graduate Member of the Australian Institute of Company Directors, a Fellow Certified Practising Accountant, and a Fellow of the Australian Marketing Institute.
+Saranne is a Graduate Member of the Australian Institute of Company Directors, a Fellow Certified Practising Accountant and a Fellow of the Australian Marketing Institute.

 Sue Cooke